Admer456/halflife-adm-legacy/README.md

 ======================

 ADM is a Half-Life mod base that aims to bring quality-of-life features while maintaining compatibility with the Half-Life singleplayer campaign.
 It is what powers the mod Utopia at Stake. ([ModDB page](https://www.moddb.com/mods/admerthegame))
+You can track exact progress, suggest features, ask questions about features etc. on the [Trello board](https://trello.com/b/mbpXU4ff).

-Current version: v0.03 November.
+Current version: v0.04 February.

 ## **Features:**

-- High-quality sound with FMOD, without fmod.dll being in the HL root directory*
+- High-quality sound with [FMOD](https://www.fmod.com/studio), without fmod.dll being in the HL root directory*
-- Physics with Bullet physics engine*
+- Physics with [Bullet](https://github.com/bulletphysics/bullet3) physics engine*
 - Time-based entities
 - Flexible vehicle system, with support for many vehicle types and configurations
 - Parametric view bobbing, swaying and HUD colours